EEP-Labs/ansible-roles-repository/docs/index.md

 The structure is

-    app  <--- this here will be recreated each time logs
+    app-rev  <--- this here will be recreated each time app      <--- this is a symbolic link to the actual app's directory logs
     media
     static